kaorimatz/vagrant-scaleway/README.md

 ## Prerequisites

 Prior to using this plugin, you will first need to create an API token and identify your organization ID.
-Please see the following help for instructions.
+Please see the following help pages for instructions.

 - [How to generate an API token](https://www.scaleway.com/docs/generate-an-api-token/)
 - [How to retrieve my organization ID through the API](https://www.scaleway.com/docs/retrieve-my-organization-id-throught-the-api/)